To be (at all) is to be in (some) place

 Archytian Axiom

-This is how the Archytian axiom is reported by Edward Casey in the book The Fate of Place.[1]
-That formulation is slightly different from the original Archytas’ statement Casey refers to, as reported by Simplicius – ‘all existing things are in place or not without place’ –, in Shmuel Sambursky’s The Concept of Place in Late Neoplatonism.[2]
-I used Casey’s slightly modified version since it is closer to my understanding of place as a concept having both metaphysical and physical connotations: that ‘some’ between brackets suggests a relational and pluralistic sense of place which has a more physical connotation, very close indeed to Aristotle’s intention when he gave his famous definition of place (topos) – ‘the first unchangeable limit (peras) of that which surrounds’.[3]
-Conversely, if we minimize what appears between brackets reducing the axiom to its essence – ‘to be is to be in place’ – that axiom may acquire an absolute sense, which, in my opinion, has a more metaphysical connotation.
+American philosopher Edward S. Casey reports the Archytian axiom in his book The Fate of Place as follows: ‘… to be (at all) is to be in (some) place.’
+[1] The original statement by Archytas, as referenced by Simplicius, and reported by Israeli physicist and professor Shmuel Sambursky in The Concept of Place in Late Neoplatonism, is slightly different: ‘all existing things are either in place or not without place.’[2]
+I have adopted Casey’s version because it aligns with my understanding of place, encompassing both metaphysical and physical aspects.
+The phrase ‘some’ in brackets implies a relational and pluralistic sense of place, similar to Aristotle’s definition of place (topos) as ‘the first unchangeable limit (peras) of that which surrounds.’[3]
+Conversely, if we distill the axiom to its essence – ‘to be is to be in place’ – it takes on an absolute sense, which, in my opinion, has a more metaphysical connotation.
 One sense of the concept does not exclude the other if we think of the two levels – the physical and the metaphysical – as complementary.

-This belief of mine, this belief in the Archytian axiom as, contemporarily, a physical and metaphysical statement, finds a natural alliance with Heidegger’s explicit pronouncement on the intimate connection between physics and metaphysics in the essay ‘On the being and conception of φύσις in aristotle’s physics B, 1’, where the German philosopher says that ‘In a quite basic sense, meta-physics is “physics,” i.e., knowledge of “physis”’; concerning the usual division attributed to Aristotle’s complete corpus of works, Heidegger concludes that, in general, ‘it makes little sense to say that the “Physics” precedes the “Metaphysics” because metaphysics is just as much “physics” as physics is “metaphysics”.’[4]
+This position of mine on the Archytian axiom, which integrates physical and metaphysical aspects, is in line with Heidegger’s assertion in his essay ‘On the being and conception of φύσις in aristotle’s physics B, 1’, where he argues that ‘In a quite basic sense, meta-physics is “physics,” i.e., knowledge of “physis”.’
+Concerning the usual division attributed to Aristotle’s complete corpus of works, Heidegger contends that, in general, ‘it makes little sense to say that the “Physics” precedes the “Metaphysics” because metaphysics is just as much “physics” as physics is “metaphysics”.’[4]

 Notes